-UX is such a large set of disciplines that its limits are completely blurred.
+UX encompasses such a broad range of disciplines that its boundaries are often blurred.

-That can lead to a visual design, an interface, a multimedia experience … or none of them.
-It depends on the project.
+This may result in a visual design, an interface, a multimedia experience, or none of these.
+It varies based on the project.

-Sometimes the UX project is simply evaluating a situation, sometimes it is designing an urban experience, sometimes CX (Customer Experience), sometimes quantifying the effects of an action, etc.
+Sometimes, a UX project may involve evaluating a situation, designing an urban experience, exploring Customer Experience (CX), or quantifying the effects of an action, among other tasks.

 When do you need UX design?

 The simple answer would be: always.
-However, in order to be more realistic and honest, an accurate way would be: when the project is the most important part of your business.
+However, to be more realistic and honest, it would be accurate to say: when the project is the most important part of your business.

-We live in a global society and economies change every day.
-At this very moment, someone is crating something that will make her a millionaire.
-At the same time someone is creating something that will make her a millionaire… just before losing everything.
+We live in a global society where economies change every day.
+At this very moment, someone is creating something that will make her a millionaire.
+At the same time, someone else is creating something that will make her a millionaire… just before losing everything.